 - Login to the Staff Portal

 - Select Teams from the list of apps.

-*Note - MS Teams is not available for use via the Safari web browser
+Note: Microsoft Teams web app is not available for the Safari web browser.

 to have Teams running all the time on your desktop, download the desktop app.